-If you need to withdraw your tuition student, please call the Preschool Director: Brooke Spafford at 440-204-1701 to officially withdraw your child from the Little Anchors Preschool Program.
-You will need to also complete and sign a withdrawal form.
+If you need to withdraw your tuition student, please call Preschool Coordinator Brooke Spafford at 440-204-1703 to officially withdraw your child from the Little Anchors Preschool Program.
+You will need to also complete and sign a withdrawal form in collaboration with your child's classroom teacher.
 If we do not receive a call AND a signed withdraw form, you WILL be charged for each month the office is not notified.

-If you need to withdraw your student with a disability who is on an IEP, please contact the Preschool Director: Brooke Spafford at 440-204-1701.
-The Director will likely schedule an IEP meeting and a withdrawal form will need to be completed and signed.
-If you are transferring to another district, please provide the new district's contact information so that records can be transferred.
+If you need to withdraw your student with a disability who is on an IEP, please contact the Preschool Coordinator: Preschool Coordinator Brooke Spafford at 440-204-1703.